Fuco1/dired-hacks/README.md

 removing lines you are not interested in, you can also group lines together by filters.
-That is, lines (files, directories...) satisfying a filter will be moved together under a common header.
+That is, lines (files, directories...) satisfying a filter will be moved together under a common drawer.
 This mechanism works in analogy with ibuffer filter groups.

 The variable `dired-filter-group-saved-groups` contains